 - Willingness to participate in and respond positively to different opportunities.

 All curriculum areas are planned to answer the requirements of the National Curriculum 2013, and to provide a challenging, broad and balanced education.
 There are three core subjects: English, Maths and Science.
 In addition, there are foundation subjects which include: Computing, History, Geography, Art and Design, Languages, Music and Physical Education.
-Personal, Social, Citizenship and Health Education (PSHE) is also taught at every Key Stage, and Sex and Relationship Education is taught to upper Key Stage 2 pupils as part of the PSHE curriculum.
+Personal, Social, Citizenship and Health Education (PSHE) is also taught at every Key Stage, and Sex and Relationship Education is taught as part of the PSHE curriculum.
 Religious Education (RE) is also part of the National Curriculum taught at every Key Stage.
 To find out more about each area of the curriculum please click on the subject names.

 Where possible, we teach through engaging and cross-curricular topics.
 Click on the year group below to view the topics taught each term.